 Red Buffalo Park

 The terrain at Beaver Creek is great for learning to ski, and always has been.
 But it continues to get better and better.
 Last year Beaver Creek replaced a two-seater lift that was a little scary with a high-speed four-seater lift.
 This gives skiers better access to Red Buffalo Park at the top of the mountain.
 Red Buffalo Park boasts beginner terrain comprised of wide open cruisers and spectacular views.

-This year the learning area at the base of the Mountain, Buckaroo Bowl was rebranded to Haymeadow Park.
+A couple of years ago the learning area at the base of the Mountain, Buckaroo Bowl was rebranded to Haymeadow Park.
 A gondola takes skiers partway up the mountain to an area with several magic carpets.
 No need to take an open ski lift for your first ride.
 Haymeadow Park utilizes natural and man-made features to create a fun learning experience for beginners.